-It’s faint in comparison to Istanbul, however here in Jerusalem you are still woken at dawn by the call to prayer.
+It’s faint in comparison to Istanbul, however you are still woken at dawn by the call to prayer.
 We are in a Jewish neighborhood but sound travels and as the crow flies we are not too far from the Muslim quarter of the old city.
 The call to prayer is soothing.
 It’s unlike any alarm clock I have ever set.
 I like it.
 I don’t pretend to understand it but I appreciate it.

 On our roof top terrace the sun could be seen in the distance just beginning to clear the eastern rooftops.
 It’s quiet and it’s peaceful.
 Time to get after it.
 Time to find an Arab taxi (it’s Shabbat so there is no Jewish transport today) and head down to the old city.
 We were dropped at a cab stand in the shadow of the Damascus gate.
 Our driver recommended Al-Ayed for breakfast so we strolled in to the back and sat down at a table with some Spanish pilgrims.